 Common Questions

 How can I make sausage gravy gluten-free?
-To make the gravy gluten-free, substitute all-purpose flour with a gluten-free blend or cornstarch.
-Just ensure you adjust the thickening process accordingly.
+Swap flour for a gluten-free blend or cornstarch, and adjust the thickness by adding more or less.

-What’s the best way to store leftover gravy?
-Store any leftover sausage gravy in an airtight container in the refrigerator for up to three days.
-Reheat gently on the stovetop, adding a splash of milk if it thickens too much.
+What’s the best way to store leftover gravy? keep it in an airtight container in the fridge for up to 3 days. reheat on the stove with a splash of milk if it gets too thick.

-Can I freeze sausage gravy?
-Yes, sausage gravy freezes well.
-Allow it to cool completely before transferring it to a freezer-safe container.
-It can be frozen for up to three months.
-Thaw overnight in the fridge before reheating.
+Can I freeze sausage gravy? yeah, freeze it in a freezer-safe container for up to 3 months. thaw overnight in the fridge before reheating.

-Why is my sausage gravy too thick or too thin?
-If your gravy is too thick, you can whisk in a little more milk to reach your desired consistency.
-Conversely, if it’s too thin, allow it to simmer longer to thicken or mix a small amount of flour with cold milk and stir it in gradually.
+Why is my sausage gravy too thick or too thin? if it’s too thick, whisk in more milk. if it’s too thin, simmer longer or stir in a little flour mixed with cold milk.

 Conclusion